Itegories: Interference

-From now on, we will make no distinction between an interference relation and its corresponding restrictional interference relation, and denote them both by the same symbol, which in the general case will be $\perp$.
-Here are now some other basic yet important properties of interference relations.
-In particular, Lemma \ref{lem:interference1}.(\ref{lem:interference1.i}) below says that if maps are $\perp$-disjoint, then they are disjoint in the usual restriction category sense \cite[Prop 6.2]{cockett2009boolean}.
+From now on, we will make no distinction between an interference relation and its corresponding restrictional interference relation and shall denote them both by $\perp$.
+Here are some other basic yet important properties of interference relations: